bweatherson/demons/latest-export.md

 gameformat(rps_adjust, "Rock-Paper-Scissors with Bonus for Rock")
 ```

-And they turn to their resident decision theorist to ask how much this will improve ratings.
+They turn to their resident decision theorist to ask how much this will improve ratings.
 If you haven't worked through this kind of problem before, it's actually a fun little exercise to work out what the effect of this change will be.
 Because the disappointing news they are going to get from the decision theorist is that this move will backfire.
 After the change the rock-scissors combination will occur less often than it did before the change.

 In the original game, it's pretty clear what the unique equilibrium of the game is.
 Each player plays each option with probability $\frac{1}{3}$.
 If either player had any deviation from that, then they would in the long run be exploitable.
 So that's what they will do, over a long enough run.
 And that means that a combination where one player chooses Rock and the other chooses Paper will occur in $\frac{2}{9}$ of games.